upenn-libraries/Accessibility/Testing/front-end-testing.md

 Note though that automated testing has its limits.
 Building tests to check field order can be time consuming and require considerable test-maintenance as requirements change and mature.
-And, more importantly, a test of the relative order of elments in the DOM will not reveal CSS effects that change the display order elements or cause them to not be visible at all.
+And, more importantly, a test of the relative order of elements in the DOM will not reveal CSS effects that change the display order elements or cause them to not be visible at all.

 ### Expected results based on input